 Sequences – Offboard

-These timeline sequences trigger both audio and video playback on the offboard system.
+These timeline sequences trigger video playback and animation control on the offboard system.

 This application note can serve as a starting point in implementing your own dark ride application.
 Keep in mind that it’s easy to scale the system to include as many ride vehicles and scenes as you need.
-You can also do WAY more with the offboard system than just trigger audio and video playback.
-It’s common to run things like queue line displays, lighting, monitor projection, etc.
+You can also do WAY more with the offboard system than just trigger video playback and animation control.
+It’s common to control and monitor things like queue line displays, lighting, projection, DSPs, etc.